Kerala Local Body Election 2020 dates, schedule: 3 way fight between LDF-UDF-BJP explained

 This time all eyes are on the 100 seat Thiruvananthapuram municipal corporation.
 In 2015, it witnessed a triangular fight between the LDF, UDF and BJP.
 The BJP surprised all by winning 34 of the 100 seats, followed by the LDF with 42.
 The UDF came third with 21 seats.

 All eyes this time would be on the BJP and if it manages to win, then it would be a huge boost for the party, which has been seeking to get its foothold firmly in Kerala.
-The other contest to be watch out for is the Thrissur corporation.
+The other contest to watch out for is the Thrissur corporation.
 The LDF and UDF fought a close battle.
 In the Palakkad municipality, the one that the BJP controls will also be keenly watched.

 Which way will the wind blow: